LabTranslationalArchitectomics/riboWaltz/README.md

   |  ENSMUST00000000033.9  |  3708  |  115  |  543  |  3050  |
   |  ENSMUST00000000049.5  |  1190  |  51  |  1038  |  101  |

   The annotation file can be either provided by the user or generated starting from a GTF file by using the `create_annotation` function.
 In the latter case, the name of the transript in the annotation data frame are composed by the ENST ID and version, dot separated.
-During the creation of the annotation file, the input GTF is converted in a TxDb object.
-Therefore, a TxDb object can also be directly used as annotation input.
+During the generation of the annotation file, the input GTF is converted in a TxDb object and then in a dataframe.
+Therefore, a TxDb object can also be directly used as input of `create_annotation`.

 #### Sequence data